kgisl/pythonFDP/units/glossary.md

 	complex(3, 5)
 	complex(*(3, 5))

-Arguments are assigned to the named local variables in a function body.
+Arguments are assigned to the named local variables (aka parameters) in a function body.
 See the Calls section for the rules governing this assignment.
 Syntactically, any expression can be used to represent an argument; the evaluated value is assigned to the local variable.
-See also the parameter glossary entry, the FAQ question on the difference between arguments and parameters, and PEP 362.
+See also the [parameter](#parameter) glossary entry, the [FAQ question](http://j.mp/argsVsParams) on the difference between arguments and parameters, and [PEP 362](http://j.mp/pep362_doc).